MathieuNls/bug-taxonomy/06_analysis.md

 Also, Types 3 \& 4 get reopen more than types 1 \& 2, in average, but the result of the Mann-Whitney test is not conclusive (i.e. $\alpha>0.05$).
 Out of our nine complexity metrics, the only one where Types 1 \& 2 perform  *worst* than Types 3 \& 4 is the severity.

+[Wahab: This is good, but expected]

 Consequently, we reject to null hypothesis $H_{02}$ and conclude that the complexity of bug is related to its type.
 Moreover, Types 3 and 4  bugs are more complex than Types 1 and 2 bugs across the ecosystems we studied.

 ## Are bug types predictable at opening time?

 To answer **RQ$_3$**, we analyze the accuracy of predictors aiming at determining the type of a bug at submit time (i.e. when the bug report is opened).
+[Wahab: As I mentioned earlier, you need to clarify submit-time, opening-time and use one them only].

 Tables \ref{tab:1gram}, \ref{tab:2gram} and \ref{tab:3gram} presents the results obtained while building classifiers for the most complex type of bug.
-According to **RQ$_2$**, the most complex type of bug, in terms of duplicate, time to fix, comments, reopening, files changed, severity, changesets, churns, and hunks, is type 4.
+According to **RQ$_2$**, the most complex type of bug, in terms of duplicate, time to fix, comments, reopening, files changed, severity, changesets, churns, and hunks, is Type 4.

+[Wahab: I removed the hypothesis]
 To test our null hypothesis $H_{03}$ (Bug types classifiers are not accurate), we built nine different classifiers using three different machine learning techniques: Linear regression, support vector machines and random forest for ten different projects (5 from each ecosystem).

 We selected the top 5 projects of each ecosystem with regard to their bug report count (Ambari, Cassandra, Flume, HBase and Hive for Apache; Cnd, Editor, Java, JavaEE and Plateform for Netbeans).
 For each machine learning techniques, we built classifiers using the text contained in the bug report and the comment of the first 48 hours as they are likely to provide additional insights on the bug itself.
 We eliminate the stop-words of the text and trim the words to their semantical roots using wordnet.
-On the remaining words, we compute the tf/idf metric for groups of 1, 2 and 3 grams.
+We experimented with 1-gram, 2-gram, and 3-gram words, weighted using tf/idf.

-The tf/idf metric is then fed to the different machine learning techniques in order to build a classifier.
+The feature vectors are fed to the different machine learning techniques in order to build a classifier.
 The data is separated into two parts with a 60%-40% ratio.
 The 60% part is used for training purposes while the 40% is used for testing purposes.
 During the training process we use the ten-folds iteratively and, for each iteration, we change the parameters used by the classifier building process (cost, mtry, etc).